vratidc/vratidc.github.io/_projects/Fina.md

 <figure class="align-center" style="width:100%;">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/img/projects/fina/fina1.png" alt="fina3">
-  <figcaption>We designed a 2.5D interface — two-dimensional UI with an additional interactive plane on top</figcaption>
+  <figcaption>We designed a 2.5D interface, two-dimensional UI with an additional interactive plane on top</figcaption>
 </figure>

 ### Our two core interactions are —

 <div class="ulist" markdown="1">
-- **Pinching:** Pinching is the act of picking a single object — making a precise choice — so we used it as a metaphor for selecting and manipulating individual items.
+- **Pinching:** Pinching is the act of picking a single object making a precise choice, so we used it as a metaphor for selecting and manipulating individual items.

 - **Grabbing:** Grabbing is done to grasp larger objects, maybe to command objects to compress or fall together.
 Thus, we used grabbing as a metaphor to manipulate a group of multiple files.
 </div>